ysndr/MSc-Thesis/chapter/methodology.md

 Both kinds of edges have to be encoded with the elements in the list.
 Alas, items have to be referred to using `id`s since the index of items cannot be relied on(such as in e.g. a binary heap), because the array is reordered to optimize access by source position.

-There are three main kids of vertices in such a graph.
+There are two groups of vertices in such a graph.
-**Declarations** are nodes that introduce an identifier, and can be referred to by a set of nods.
+**Declarations** are nodes that introduce an identifier, and can be referred to by a set of nodes.
-Referral is represented by **Usage** nodes which can either be bound to a declaration or unbound if no corresponding declaration is known.
+Referral is represented by **Usage** nodes.
-In practice Nickel distinguishes simple variable bindings from name binding through record fields which are resolved during the post-precessing.
-It also Integrates a **Record** and **RecordField** kinds to aid record destructuring.

-During the linearization process this graphical model is recreated on the linear representation of the source.
+During the linearization process this graphical model is embeded into the items of the linearization.
-Hence, each `LinearizationItem` is associated with one of the aforementioned kinds, encoding its function in the usage graph.
+Hence, each `LinearizationItem` is associated with a kind representing the item's role in the graph (see: [@lst:nls-termkind-definition]).

 ```{.rust #lst:nls-termkind-definition caption="Definition of a linearization items TermKind"}
 pub enum TermKind {